Sketching Word Vectors Through Hashing: Evaluation

-As reported in Table~\ref{test-1}, we observe that increasing the dimensionality together with PPMI weighting of models enhance task-based performances.
-Obviously, increasing the dimensionality does not affect the computational complexity of building a model; however, it increases the cost of similarity computation.
-Figure~\ref{dimensionAvgPerformance} plots changes in the method's performance (i.e., the arithmetic average of performances across tasks in our experiments) when the dimensionality of models are increased (the evaluation setup, i.e., the input corpus and context window size, remains the same as those reported earlier).
-As shown, up to $m=13000$, the performance mostly improves.
-We admit that this solution may not look desirable at first sight.
-However, we notice that these models of higher dimensionality (e.g., $m=4000$) can be compressed (e.g., to $m=250$) using matrix factorization techniques without hurting task-based performances.
-Hence, we suggest that the proposed hash-based solution can safely replace methods of constructing classic PPMI-weighted high-dimensional models, for which the obtained models are compressed using matrix factorization methods.
-To show the effect of enlarging the size of input corpus on the method's performance, in addition to the Wikipedia corpus that we used initially, we feed another 4 billion tokens of web crawled text data \cite{SchaeferBildhauer2012} to our models.
-As shown in Figure~\ref{corpusSizeFig}, disregarding the dimension of models (here 500, and 2000), using larger input corpora enhances the method's performance in relatedness tasks.
+As reported in Table~\ref{test-1}, we observe that increasing the dimension of our hash-based vectors (coupled with PPMI weighting) enhances results in similarity/relatedness tests.
+Obviously, increasing the dimension of our vector does not affect the computational complexity (nor the required training time) for building a model; however, it increases the cost of similarity computation.
+Figure~\ref{dimensionAvgPerformance} plots changes in the method's performance (i.e., the arithmetic average of performances across tasks in our experiments) when the dimensionality of our model is increased\textemdash the evaluation setup (i.e., the input corpus and context window size) remains the same as those reported earlier.
+As shown, up to $m=10,000$, the performance mostly improves.
+We admit that increasing dimensionality is not desirable due to the cost that it imposes in the subsequent process (e.g., estimating pairwise similarities).
+However, we notice that these models of higher dimensionality (e.g., $m=2000$) can be compressed (e.g., to $m=250$) using matrix factorization techniques (e.g., PCA) without hurting task-based performances.
+Since our models are already of low-rank, factorization (e.g., computing principal components) can be done considerably fast.

+To show the effect of enlarging the size of input corpus on the method's performance, in addition to the Wikipedia corpus (1.8 billion) that we used initially, we fed another 4 billion tokens of web crawled text data \cite{SchaeferBildhauer2012} to our models.
+As expected, disregarding the model's dimensionality (here 500, and 2000), using larger input corpora enhances the method's performance in similarity/relatedness tasks, as shown in Figure~\ref{corpusSizeFig}.
+Evidently, enlarging the input training corpus also can enhance results obtained by other baseline methods.
+However, training and updating our model with new text can be resumed and done much easier compared to these methods.